 E. Family and Medical Leaves (CSC 11/21/95) (CSC 2/24/09)

 The City has adopted a policy regarding leaves under the Family and Medical Leave Act (“FMLA”).
 Eligible employees may request up to 12 weeks of unpaid leave for the birth of a child or placement of a child with the employee for adoption or foster care, to care for a family member with a serious health condition, for an employee’s own serious health condition and when a family member is called up to or on active military service.
 Eligible employees may also request up to 26 weeks of unpaid leave to care for a family member recovering from an illness or injury suffered while on active military duty.
 (CSC 2/24/09)

 FMLA leave is unpaid.
-Where a FMLA-eligible employee has accrued paid vacation and/or sick leave, the eligible employee may elect to use accrued vacation and/or sick leave concurrently with FMLA leave to remain in paid status.
-(CSC 2/24/09)
+Where an FMLA-eligible employee has accrued paid vacation and/or accrued sick leave, the eligible employee may elect to use accrued vacation and/or accrued sick leave concurrently with FMLA leave to remain in paid status.
+Salaried and hourly employees may substitute unpaid FMLA leave with accrued vacation or accrued sick leave in increments of one hour instead of full-day absences.
+(CSC 2/24/09) (CSC 12/15/15)

 An employee with accrued compensatory time may request and be permitted to use compensatory time for a FMLA-qualifying leave provided the employee complies with City requirements for use of compensatory time.
 Any absence which is paid from the employee’s compensatory-time balance will be counted against the employee’s FMLA leave entitlement.
 (CSC 2/24/09)

 The City has developed procedures regarding Pregnancy and Parenting Leave under Minnesota Statutes §181.941.
 The City will grant up to 12 weeks of unpaid leave to an eligible employee in accordance with the Pregnancy and Parenting Leave policy.